 If you are a client, just say what you need, step back and enjoy the work done by professionals, as we advise you to:

 Talk to the real React professionals

 Do you go to the doctor to tell him what to do?

 Imagine yourself in the operation room.

 You are laying on the surgery bed, half-conscious, and there is a doctor with a white mask covering his face.
-He bends over with a scalpel in his hand, look at your eyes, smile and ask: What should I do now, sir?
+He bends over with a scalpel in his hand, looks at your eyes, smiles and asks: What should I do now, sir?
 Just mind that it’s not my fault if I fail.
 You wanted it.

 This is pretty much how your project looks like in the hands of non-professionals.
 They expect you to tell them what to do, while they should be the ones telling you that.

 Like with the doctor, you expect him to know how to use this scalpel, examine you, find the problem, and choose the best way of treatment possible.
 That’s his profession.

 And other professions should work the same way.